thinktandem/tandem/site/blog/2017-12-27-how-to-stop-an-intelligent-spambot.md

 img-src: images/articles/stop-spam.jpg
 byline: 'Most sites are susceptible to spam bot attacks regardless of what you may have installed.
 This little trick will aid in preventing bots from swarming your site.'
 date: '2017-12-27'
+meta:
+    - { name: description, content: 'Most sites are susceptible to spam bot attacks regardless of what you may have installed.
+This little trick will aid in preventing bots from swarming your site.' }
+    - { name: keywords, content: 'development,support,drupal' }
 ---

 _This article focuses primarily on stopping spammers via PHP and Drupal.
 However, the same principle can be applied to any language and CMS._